 Because the GBP does not accumulate funds in advance of retirement, the discount rate that was used to measure the total OPEB liability is the municipal bonds rate.
-The discount rate in the prior fiscal year was 5.5%.
-The discount rate assumption was lowered as a result of requirements by GASB No. 74.
-At the beginning of the measurement year the discount rate was 2.84%.
-The discount rate used to measure the total OPEB liability as of the end of the measurement year was 3.51%, which amounted to an increase of 0.67% from the beginning of the year.
+The discount rate in the prior fiscal year was 3.51%.
+The discount rate used to measure the total OPEB liability as of the end of the measurement year was 3.96%, which amounted to an increase of 0.45% from the beginning of the year.
 The source of the municipal bond rate was the Bond Buyer Index of general obligation bonds with 20 years to maturity and mixed credit quality.
 The bonds average credit quality is roughly equivalent to Moody's Investors Service's Aa2 rating and Standard & Poor's Corp's AA rating.
 Projected cash flows into the plan are equal to projected benefit payments out of the plan.
 Because the plan operates on a pay-as-you-go (PAYGO) basis and is not intended to accumulate assets, there is no long-term expected rate of return on plan assets and therefore the years of projected benefit payments to which the long-term expected rate of return is applicable to zero years.